lovekpo/meen/README.md

 You have your application running, but there is a lot of stuff to understand.
 We recommend you go over the [Official Documentation](http://meanjs.org/docs.html).
 In the docs we'll try to explain both general concepts of MEAN components and give you some guidelines to help you improve your development process.
 We tried covering as many aspects as possible, and will keep it updated by your request.
 You can also help us develop and improve the documentation by checking out the *gh-pages* branch of this repository.

-## Community
-* Use the [Official Website](http://meanjs.org) to learn about changes and the roadmap.
-* Join #meanjs on freenode.
-* Discuss it in the new [Google Group](https://groups.google.com/d/forum/meanjs)
-* Ping us on [Twitter](http://twitter.com/meanjsorg) and [Facebook](http://facebook.com/meanjs)

 ## Live Example
-Browse the live MEAN.JS example on [http://meanjs.herokuapp.com](http://meanjs.herokuapp.com).
+Browse the live MEEN.JS example on [http://meenjs.herokuapp.com](http://meenjs.herokuapp.com).

-## Credits
-Inspired by the great work of [Madhusudhan Srinivasa](https://github.com/madhums/) The MEAN name was coined by [Valeri Karpov](http://blog.mongodb.org/post/49262866911/the-mean-stack-mongodb-expressjs-angularjs-and)

 ## License
 (The MIT License)